x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 graph all datasets (refer to graphs below).
 Of note, the MT with Uniform Int Distribution did not appear to have the same issue of values being skewed at 0 and 100.
-Additionally, I observed that P values were all below .05, meaning they are stastically significant but not proving they are uniformly/randomly distributed (see below; note, possible corrupted data due to obtaining 0s for three distributions).
+Additionally, I observed that P values were all below .05 with the exception of Uniform Int, meaning they are stastically significant (other than Uniform Int) but does not prove they are uniformly/randomly distributed (see below; note, possible corrupted data due to obtaining 0s for three distributions).